-An online survey of 4,322 temporary migrants – which blanketed backpackers, students and people on temporary work visas – determined that almost half the members suggested being paid $15 an hour or less when the minimum wage on the time become $21.15.
+An online survey of 4,322 temporary migrants – which blanketed backpackers, students, and people on temporary work visas – determined that almost half the members suggested being paid $15 an hour or less when the minimum wage on time becomes $21.15.

 Backpackers frequently discover themselves stuck.

 Hostel proprietors had been acknowledged to clip the price tag in several methods: $170 a week for a mattress in a room with six others, payable in advance, $five to $10 a day to drive the backpackers to the farm and, now and again, process-finding costs.

 Sign up for Guardian Today Australian edition: the tales you want to study, in a single on hand e-mail, Read extra If there may be no work, backpackers can speedily find their bill for accommodation mounting and that they have no money to get out of town.
 “Unfortunately, you have got hostel proprietors who’re taking people’s cash – loads of cash – and charging to deliver them to belonging, charging them for food – basically, those children had been operating for nothing,” Milne says.